-For a description of these parameters, please see the Global Event Configuration section.
+For the descriptions of these parameters, see the Global Event Configuration section.

 7.9.
 Reliable Topic

 Reliable Topic uses the same ITopic interface as a regular topic.
 The main difference is that Reliable Topic is backed up by the Ringbuffer data structure.
 The following are the advantages of this approach: